amolrv/amolrv.github.io/_posts/2022-02-15-nature-impact-value-of-change.md

 For breaking changes, I did one extra step I asked same 3 questions for existing feature to gain more clarity.
 After that, I knew exactly what we're taking out and giving back to the user.
 Now it was very easy to spot and fill the gaps.

-In summary
->I learned that understanding *nature*, *impact* and *value* it brings to the user are very crucial aspects.
+> In summary, I learned that understanding *nature*, *impact* and *value* of change, can be very helpful how how you plan to deliver feature.

----

-1. *Picture credits goes to [Aziz Acharki](https://unsplash.com/photos/PUvPZckRnOg)*

-2. *NOTE: If you have similar learning, please share your experience with me.
-There is always something new about every experience.*